patrimart/ngix-lens/README.md

 #### `del :: Lens -> obj -> obj`

 `del` takes a Lens and a data structure and returns a new, updated data structure.
+If the path of the lens is not valid, the same state reference is returned.

 ---